kzsanam/kzsanam/README.md

-Hi, my name is Alex.
-I will post here my soft for experiments and something else
+I will post here my soft for some experiments